LANDSCAPE PAINTING COURSE 1

-Landscape Painting Course No 1 runs for 5 days from Saturday to Wednesday.
-The course is suitable for intermediate and advanced levels.
-You can attend as many days as you wish but it is recommended you come for a minimum of 2 to 3 days to get the most benefit.
+Landscape Painting Course No 1 runs for 5 days from Saturday to Wednesday You can attend as many days as you wish, but it is recommended you come for a minimum of 2 to 3 days to get the most benefit.
 This is a great opportunity for families or partners wanting to take a short break.
-Those who want to immerse themselves in painting from the beautiful surroundings here can do so, while the rest of the family can choose from a wide range of outdoor activities
+Those who want to immerse themselves in painting from our beautiful surroundings can do so, while the rest of the family can choose from a wide range of outdoor activities

 Niel Bally.
 Local Nature Reserve